 Staying in self-catering accommodation has its advantages.
 Making up picnic lunches in our own kitchen helped us save money on the mountain as well as avoiding those restaurant queues.
 On our white-out day we decamped back to the apartment and had lunch at home, followed by a few hours chilling out before heading into town for an explore.
 The mornings ran smoothly as we didn’t all have to troop down to breakfast at the same time.
 We found it relaxing having our own space and happily shared the cooking and clearing-up jobs, spreading the workload.
 This was our first experience of self-catering on a ski holiday rather than being in a catered chalet.
 I would absolutely recommend it but suggest that having a good meal plan is essential to reducing any potential stress.

-The other mum and I created a meal plan for the week, also agreeing that we would have two dinners out.
-We created a shopping list and a list of things to bring from home (tea towels, tea, dishwasher tablets etc).
+We created a meal plan for the week with our friends, also agreeing that we would have two dinners out.
+We wrote up a shopping list and a list of things to bring from home (tea towels, tea, dishwasher tablets etc).
 At the supermarket in Moutiers we had a clear idea of what we needed.
-How the total price for both families came to a little over €400 I’ll never know (I blame the dads who were on alcohol buying duty, and the kids who kept adding their favourite crisps and chocolate biscuits under the radar, though perhaps it was my penchant for jambon sec and camembert?).
+How the total price for both families came to a little over €400 I’ll never know (I blame the dads who were on alcohol-buying duty, and the kids who kept adding their favourite crisps and chocolate biscuits under the radar, though perhaps it was my penchant for jambon sec and camembert?).

 We had picnics on the mountain for lunch rather than standing in endless queues in the self-service restaurants on the pistes, though we did treat ourselves to an amazing sit-down, table-service meal at Le Plans des Mains in Meribel.
 For our picnics we bought fresh bread from a supermarket in the resort (we were lucky enough to have a small supermarket less than five minutes walk away) and made up sandwiches each night.